 Policies and practices for health monitoring, COVID-19 prevention strategies, physical distancing, training and education, and signage must be in place prior to the return of these employees.

-Offices, workspaces and/or classrooms should be adjusted, if possible, to meet the 6-feet physical distancing requirement.
+Offices, workspaces and/or classrooms should be adjusted, if possible, to meet physical distancing requirements.
 Additional measures should be considered to prevent COVID-19, including but not limited to:

 - Health care monitoring of employees to ensure individuals do not come to work sick

-- Face coverings are highly recommended in areas where 6 feet physical distancing cannot be consistently achieved, and will be required in designated areas on campus; employees should be made aware of these requirements and the requirements will be posted on the UofSC COVID-19 website
+- Face coverings are to be worn at all times when inside all university buildings except when alone in a private office or while eating; employees should be made aware of these requirements and the requirements will be posted on the UofSC COVID-19 website

 - Restricting or prohibiting non-essential visitors